Setting objectives and key performance indicators (KPIs) is essential for any business that wants to remain competitive and achieve long-term success.

 This is the first stage of the buying process.
 It occurs when someone becomes aware of a brand, service or product.
 In this phase, consumers start looking for information about the brand, product or service online.

 This could include researching reviews, reading articles, watching videos, listening to podcasts or visiting websites.
-As soon as a potential customer recognizes a brand, he or she will begin evaluating it.
+As soon as a potential customer recognises a brand, he or she will begin evaluating it.

-Once a person recognizes a brand, he/she may become more interested in learning more about it.
+Once a person recognises a brand, he/she may become more interested in learning more about it.
 At this point, the prospect begins considering purchasing the product or service.

 At this stage, people are actively thinking about making a purchase.
 They’re weighing their options and considering which option might be right for them.